Concerning PPC management, small business owners typically go with the Do It Yourself (D.I.Y) option.

 Either way, your business will benefit from PPC

-Of course, you'll see a greater benefit from hiring a professional, and you'll have more time to operate your business.
+Of course, you'll see a more significant benefit from hiring a professional, and you'll have more time to operate your business.
 (Or have more free time after work).
 However, If you're willing to put in the work, self-managing your account can work well.
 It's possible to see a decent ROI and boost your online presence.

 Furthermore, if you’re looking for a simpler way of getting into PPC advertising, check out AdWords Express.
 AdWords Express: The DIY Solution for Small Business SEM